 With the average water bill in the UK set at roughly £385, it’s no surprise that households are looking to cut their costs.
-In this guide, we pull together some of the best tips and tricks which could help you reduce water consumption and save hundreds of pounds on your bill.
+In this guide, we show you how to manage your water bills, reduce water consumption and save money.

 Is it worth switching to a water meter?